wilsonmar/drones/navigation.md

 ## Landing</a>
 ... on a moving target.

-"Mission timer stops when the M100 motors switch off.” so ideally the drone would power itself off.
+"Mission timer stops when the M100 motors switch off.” so ideally the drone would power itself off as soon as it lands.

+STRATEGY: A "POWER OFF" button on the consoler?

 <a name="Research">